Ada-shelby12/Aqua1/README.md

-Hello This Is Ada Shelby
+Hello This Is Ada Shelby.
-learn to Code
+learn to Code,
-intrested in Application Programming
+intrested in Application Programming.